-The following steps are basic guidelines for installing and connecting the AC wiring into and out of the inverter, refer to table 2-3 to determine your AC wiring configurations before beginning.
+The following steps are basic guidelines for installing and connecting the AC wiring to and from all MS Series inverters (except MS2000 Series model inverters - for instructions on wiring MS2000 Series model inverters, refer to Section 2.5.7).
+Before proceeding, refer to Table 2-3 to determine your AC wiring configurations.

-WARNING: Before making any AC connections, make sure the inverter is disconnected from the battery and all AC power is disconnected from the inverter.
+WARNING: Before making any AC connections, make sure the inverter is disconnected from the battery and no AC power is connected to the inverter.